Innovation, Technology and Industry Bureau

-Innovation, Technology and Industry Bureau (ITIB) is one of the policy bureaus under the Government Secretariat of the Government of Hong Kong and is responsible for policy matters on the development of innovation and technology and information technology which are the key drivers in this endeavour.
+Innovation, Technology and Industry Bureau (ITIB) is a policy bureau of the Government of Hong Kong.
+It is responsible for policy matters on the development of innovation and technology and information technology which are the key drivers in this endeavour.
 The Bureau is led by the Secretary for Innovation, Technology and Industry, currently Dong Sun.

 The Bureau includes an Innovation, Technology and Industry Branch and oversees the operation of the Innovation and Technology Commission, the Office of the Government Chief Information Officer and the Efficiency Office.

 History and development

 In the "Chief Executive’s 1998 Policy Address", Tung Chee-wah set up a HK$5 billion Innovation and Technology Fund to provide financial support for projects which will contribute to the improved use of innovation and technology in our industrial and commercial sectors.
 In 2000, the government established the Innovation and Technology Commission and the Applied Science and Technology Research Institute was also established to strengthen government support for innovation and technological development.